SimonePennati/SimoClock/README.md

 # SimoClock
 The unnecessary digital clock!

-Just a simple digital clock, with some uselss options.
+Just a simple digital clock, with some useless options.
 I am not a developer, i was just curious about what i could do using chatGPT.
 Just have fun with it :)
 It works on Windows OS (due to the Swing framework).
 Clone or copy 'SimoClock.java' in your '/jdk/bin/' folder.